akeneo/pim-api-docs/content/guides/dam-connection/pre-requisites.md

 Once you have chosen your asset families, you will define the set of attributes that structures each of them.

-In the case of a DAM-PIM connection, in your asset family structure, you will have a mix of attributes coming from your DAM and some others that will only be on the PIM side.
+In the case of a DAM-PIM connection, in your asset family structure, you will have a mix of attributes coming from your DAM and others that will only be on the PIM side.

 Let's illustrate that with an example.